 Alright, this tip may sound a little weird and if you’ve read my 7 Tips to Make Your Cakes Look Professional printable, then you’ve seen this one.

-Now use a flat rubber (silicone) spatula and sort of smash the icing down with it.
+So, what you’ll do is to use a flat rubber (silicone) spatula and sort of smash the icing down with it.

 Tip 7 – Make the filling a thicker consistency